Tip

 from hydromt_wflow.pcrm import read_staticmaps_pcr

-# read the updated staticmaps
+# Read the pcraster staticmaps

-staticmaps = read_staticmaps_pcr(root)
+staticmaps = read_staticmaps_pcr("wflow_piave_subbasin", crs=4326)

 mod.set_grid(staticmaps)